 The Zamkowy square is the entrance to the Old Town (Stare Miasto).
 The King's castle is on the eastern side of the square.
 On the square stands the "Zygmunt's Column", which is Sigismund III of Vasa, king of Poland and Lithuania, who made Warsaw to the capital of his Kingdom in 1596.

-The palace was built for Prince Lubomirski in the 17th century for Prince Lubomirski.
+The Lazienki Palace was built in the 17th century for Prince Lubomirski.
 The original palace was designed by court architect Tylman van Gameren.
-In 1795, the palace was rebuilt by the Italian architect Domenico Merlini in the classical style.
-King Stanislaus II and August Poniatowski used the palace as his residence.
+In 1795 the palace was rebuilt in the classical style by the Italian architect Domenico Merlini.
+King Stanislaus II August Poniatowski used the palace as his residence.
 Lazienki Park is one of the most popular gardens in Warsaw because of its lavish landscaping.
 The buildings are reflected in the water basins, that divide the park into different zones.

-The barbican cannon battalion, served for the defense of the medival city gates.
+The barbican cannon battalion served for the defense of the medival city gates.
 The Warsaw Barbican was built in 1548 to reinforce the old city wall.
 Parts of the Warsaw old town fortifications are still preserved or have been rebuilt after Worl War II.

 The Saint Casimir Church (Kosciol Swieta Kazimierza) is also called the "Sacramentary Monastery".
 It used to be a royal residence, when Queen Maria Kazimira Sobieska bought the property and turned it into a church.
 During the uprising against the German occupation in World War II, the building served as a hospital for insurgents.

 The Alexander Church (Kosciol Sw.
 Aleksandra) was built in 1825 in honor of the Russian tsar Alexander I and by then as well King of Poland.
 The building looks like a small copy of the Pantheon in Rome.
 The neoclassical church was designed by the Polish architect Chrystian Piotr Aigner.